Seven steps to building a culture of employee wellbeing

 When we achieve positive wellbeing at work, it can help us reach our potential, be productive and creative every day, build strong relationships with our colleagues and be able to manage any stress that crops up.

-If you’re not sure where to start, here’s our 7 steps to building a culture of wellbeing at work:
+If you’re not sure where to start, here are our 7 steps to building a culture of wellbeing at work.

-Step 1: Understand the five pillars of wellbeing
+Step One: Understand the five pillars of employee wellbeing

-- Mental and emotional wellbeing: creating and environment where people can be themselves and supporting on mental health issues.
+Mental and emotional wellbeing: creating an environment where people can be themselves and support mental health issues.

-- Digital wellbeing: creating an environment where tech is there to improve how we work and ensures everyone has the tech they need, but also are trained on best practices on how to use it.
+Digital wellbeing: creating an environment where tech is there to improve how we work and ensures everyone has the tech they need, but is also trained on best practices on how to use it.

-Step 2: Get senior leaders to support and act as role models:
+Step Two: Get senior leader to support and act as role models

-When making any change in a business, your senior leaders need to be onboard and this is particularly important when looking at wellbeing at work.
-Any communication you do about your wellbeing programme should highlight that leaderships care about employee wellbeing to show staff that they’re valued at all levels of the business.
+When making any change in a business, your senior leaders need to be onboard, and this is particularly important when looking at wellbeing at work.
+Any communication you do about your wellbeing programme should highlight that leaders care about employee wellbeing to show staff that they’re valued at all levels of the business.

 Also, it’s important that your leadership team act as role models for the wellbeing programme, as leaders who actively participate in your schemes and initiatives can encourage other employees to do so.

-Step 3: Understand the needs of your employees:
+Step Three: Understand the needs of your employees

 If you want to support your employees' health and wellbeing, it’s key to talk to your employees to understand what they would want from a wellbeing programme.
 Find out what they’re worried about, any problems or concerns that come up during the day, and what they need support with.